What Is An Inflammation?

 Green Leafy Vegetables

 There is a reason why these foods can be found on almost every healthy shopping list.
 Green leafy vegetables are packed with antioxidants that have a beneficial effect on your health.
 Moreover, they contain a large number of vitamins and anti-inflammatory flavonoids (phytochemicals).
-With a small bowl of spinach.
-Example, you'll more than meet your daily requirement for vitamin K, which protects cells against oxidative stress (which causes the ageing process).
+With a small bowl of spinach, for example, you will more than meet your daily requirement for vitamin K, which protects cells against oxidative stress (which causes the aging process).
 There are many different types of green leafy vegetables.
 Make sure you vary a lot.

 Blueberries

 Blueberries include quercetin (= natural dye), which is considered a powerful antioxidant that helps your body fight inflammation.
-Research has shown that blueberries not only contain more antioxidants than blackberries and strawberries.
-Also a larger number of different antioxidants.
+Research has shown that blueberries not only contain more antioxidants than blackberries and strawberries, but also a larger number of different antioxidants.

 Pineapple

 Pineapple is another anti-inflammatory food.
 It contains the digestive enzyme bromelain, which helps regulate your immune system and prevent inflammation.
 In addition, bromelain can support the health of the heart.
-The tropical pineapple also contains many minerals and vitamins (such as vitamin C, potassium.
-Manganese).
+The tropical pineapple also contains many minerals and vitamins (such as vitamin C, potassium, and manganese).

 Beetroot (Red Beets)

-As its deep red colour suggests, red beetroot contains the antioxidant betalain (a colour pigment) that helps to repair cells that have been attacked by inflammation.
-Red beetrootroot also supports blood circulation.
+As its deep red color suggests, red beet contains the antioxidant betalain (a color pigment) that helps to repair cells that have been attacked by inflammation.
+Red beetroot also supports blood circulation.
 The red vegetables contain high levels of the anti-inflammatory minerals potassium and magnesium, two nutrients that many people are deficient in.

 Broccoli and Other Cruciferous Vegetables

-Broccoli, cauliflower, cabbage, Brussels sprouts.
-Other cruciferous vegetables are packed with antioxidants, flavonoids, carotenoids.
-Important vitamins such as vitamin C. These nutrients work together to reduce oxidative stress in the body and fight chronic inflammation.
+Broccoli, cauliflower, cabbage, Brussels sprouts, and other cruciferous vegetables are packed with antioxidants, flavonoids, carotenoids, and important vitamins such as vitamin C. These nutrients work together to reduce oxidative stress in the body and fight chronic inflammation.

 Anti-inflammatory Herbs